Chidiogo-Ezeozue/My-First-Data-Analysis-Repo/README.md

 #### Fuel Distribution
 ![](fuel_distribution_chart.PNG)

-* The scatter plot indicates a positive correlation between price and mileage, that is, as mileage increases, price increases.
+* The scatter plot indicates a positive correlation between price and mileage, that is, as mileage increases, price decreases.

 #### Mileage and Price
 ![](mileage_and_price_chart.PNG)